The Energy Crisis Is Diffusing into Grain Markets

 As one would expect, many of the comments are referencing pain, uncertainty, and the rising input costs, which is something you see nearer bottoms than tops:

-With limited fertilizer, the question is who gets supply and at what price.
-The US and Brazil can bid high enough to secure fertilizer.
-Australia has a major buying season approaching.
 Many farmers have not yet purchased their spring fertilizer needs, and now that they are buying, the price has moved sharply against them.
 Some will reduce application rates.
 Some will plant fewer acres.
+Some will switch crops.

 On a crop-by-crop basis, the thinking is: